 There is no better way to grasp the region’s remoteness than by flying over the iconic Okavango Delta in a light aircraft/helicopter.
 From the air, the wetland landscape is woven together with great intricacy.
 Serpentine channels cut through emerald carpets of marsh, spilling into lagoons with pods of hippos.

 Winding streams twist and loop, diverging into lazy pools and vast plains scattered with islands.
 Palm trees hug the islands’ outer banks, encircling white-sandy grazing grounds speckled with impala, zebra, wildebeest, and buffalo.

 Animal tracks criss-cross through dry wooded areas and continue through shallow waters where black and orange silt marble the sand.

-It’s common to see lechwe splashing over swampy ground and large herds of elephant.
-Sometimes giraffes gallop awkwardly across savanna plains with their characteristic slow-motion gait, or families of zebra frolic in patches of sand.
+It’s common to see lechwe splashing over swampy ground and large herds of elephants.
+Sometimes giraffes gallop awkwardly across savanna plains with their characteristic slow-motion gait or families of zebra frolic in patches of sand.